twaclaw/canismajor/README.md

 # Project description

 This project is basically a remote control for Stellarium.
 It uses the API provided by the remote control plugin to trigger scripts written in the Stellarium scripting engine.
-The objects and animations to be displayed are controlled by QR codes (pasted in the corresponding constellations on the book), or by voice (WIP), or by an RFID reader (not yet implemented).
+The objects and animations to be displayed are controlled by QR codes (pasted in the corresponding constellations on the book).

 ![](./img/block_diagram.svg)